Rahm Emanuel: Democratic Congressional Campaign Committee chairman

 Emanuel assumed the position of Democratic Congressional Campaign Committee chairman (DCCC) after the death of the previous chair, Bob Matsui.
 Emanuel led the Democratic Party's effort to capture the majority in the House of Representatives in the 2006 elections.
 The documentary HouseQuake, featuring Emanuel, chronicles those elections.
 Emanuel had disagreements over Democratic election strategy with Democratic National Committee Chairman Howard Dean.
 Dean favored a "fifty-state strategy", building support for the Democratic Party over the long term, while Emanuel advocated a more tactical approach focusing attention on key districts.

-The Democratic Party gained 30 seats in the House in the 2006 elections, and Emanuel received considerable praise for his stewardship of the DCCC, even from Illinois Republican Rep. Ray LaHood, who said, "He legitimately can be called the golden boy of the Democratic Party today.
+The Democratic Party gained 30 seats in the House in the 2006 elections, and Emanuel received praise for his stewardship of the DCCC, even from Illinois Republican Rep. Ray LaHood, who said, "He legitimately can be called the golden boy of the Democratic Party today.
 He recruited the right candidates, found the money, and funded them, and provided issues for them.
 Rahm did what no one else could do in seven cycles."

-However, Emanuel also faced some criticism for his failure to support some progressive candidates, as Howard Dean advocated.
+However, Emanuel also faced criticism for his failure to support progressive candidates, as Howard Dean advocated.
 Emanuel had "aggressively recruited right-leaning candidates, frequently military veterans, including former Republicans".
 Many of the Representatives that Rahm had recruited, such as Heath Shuler, ended up "[voting] against important Obama administration priorities, like economic stimulus, banking reform, and health care".
-Howie Klein has suggested that Emanuel's congressional campaign strategy was short-sighted, as it "contributed to the massive G.O.P. majorities we have now, the biggest since the nineteen-twenties" when the Democrats lost control of the House in the 2010 mid-term elections.
+Progressive activist Howie Klein has said that Emanuel's congressional campaign strategy was short-sighted, as it "contributed to the massive G.O.P. majorities we have now, the biggest since the nineteen-twenties" when the Democrats lost control of the House in the 2010 mid-term elections.
+Progressives like Rep. Maxine Waters criticized him for recruiting conservative Blue Dog Democrats since they played a leading role in Obamacare (Affordable Care Act) negotiations, and stripping it down while voting against other liberal priorities.
+She characterized it as his "chickens are coming home to roost" since he had told that they could vote the way they wanted once in office.

 After Emanuel's election as chairman of the Democratic Caucus (see below), Chris Van Hollen became committee chair for the 110th Congress.

 Democratic Caucus chairman

 After his role in helping the Democrats win the 2006 elections, Emanuel was believed to be a leading candidate for the position of Majority Whip.
 Nancy Pelosi, who became the next Speaker of the House of Representatives, persuaded him not to challenge Jim Clyburn, but instead to succeed Clyburn in the role of Democratic Caucus Chairman.
 In return, Pelosi agreed to assign the caucus chair more responsibilities, including "aspects of strategy and messaging, incumbent retention, policy development, and rapid-response communications".
 Caucus vice-chair John Larson remained in his role instead of running for the chairman position.
 After Vice President Dick Cheney asserted that he did not fall within the bounds of orders set for the executive branch, Emanuel called for cutting off the $4.8 million the Executive Branch provides for the Vice President's office.